Faith. Service. Law.

 Context: For centuries, the Church had revered Mary as free from sin.
 But the doctrine of her Immaculate Conception—that Mary was conceived without original sin—remained theologically contested.
 Thomistic theologians, following Aquinas, were skeptical; Franciscan theologians championed it.
 Even popes before Pius IX had wavered.

 By the nineteenth century, popular piety had embraced the Immaculate Conception widely.
-The Council of Trent had declared that Mary was to be excepted from the decree on original sin, but it stopped short of defining the doctrine as dogma.
+The Council of Trent (Session 5, 1546) had explicitly declined to include Mary within the scope of its decree on original sin, leaving the question deliberately open—but it stopped short of defining her preservation as dogma.
 Pius IX, noting the consensus of bishops and the manifest piety of the faithful, decided to settle the question definitively.

 The Defining Formula: Pius IX proclaimed:

-“We declare, pronounce, and define that the doctrine which holds that the Blessed Virgin Mary, from the first moment of her conception, by a singular grace and privilege granted by Almighty God, in view of the merits of Christ the Savior of the human race, was preserved free from all stain of original sin, is a doctrine revealed by God and therefore must be firmly and constantly believed by all the faithful.”1
+“We declare, pronounce, and define that the doctrine which holds that the most Blessed Virgin Mary, in the first instant of her conception, by a singular grace and privilege of Almighty God, in view of the merits of Jesus Christ, the Savior of the human race, was preserved free from all stain of original sin, is a doctrine revealed by God and therefore to be believed firmly and constantly by all the faithful.”3

 Why This is Ex Cathedra: Pius IX explicitly states that he is defining a doctrine as revealed by God, binding on all the faithful.
 He is not speculating or offering a theological opinion.
 He exercises the full authority of his office to settle a disputed question.
 The four conditions are clearly met.